 To restore or rebuild the WorkSpace, it's a best practice to use the AWS Systems Manager AWSSupport-RecoverWorkSpace runbook.

 Important: When you restore or rebuild a WorkSpace, data loss can occur.
-The WorkSpace is restored from the last available snapshot that's up to 12 hours old.
-Rebuild recreates the user volume from the most recent snapshot and the WorkSpace from the image of the bundle that you created the WorkSpace from.
-Applications that you installed or system settings that you changed after you created the WorkSpace are lost.
+The restoration restores the WorkSpace from the last available snapshot that's up to 12 hours old.
+The rebuild recreates the user volume from the most recent snapshot and the WorkSpace from the image of the bundle that you created the WorkSpace from.
+You lose applications that you installed or system settings that you changed after you created the WorkSpace.

 Before you run the automation, make sure that your AWS Identity and Access Management (IAM) user or role has the required permissions.
 For more information, see the Required IAM permissions section of AWSSupport-RecoverWorkSpace.